 Dannel P. Malloy

 He earned both a B.A. and a J.D. at Boston College.
-He and his wife Cathy live in Stamford and have three sons together.
+He and his wife Cathy were married in 1982 and have three sons.